 Applying for more than one degree

-If you want to apply for more than one degree at Edinburgh you should seek advice on your choices from the relevant college admissions office.
+If you want to apply for more than one degree at Edinburgh you should ask us for advice on your choices.

-In some cases we may advise that it would be more advantageous to use only one of your choices, if, for example, more than one degree you are considering applying for is within the same subject area.
+In some cases we may advise that it would be better to use only one of your choices, if, for example, more than one degree you are considering applying for is within the same subject area.

-If you change your mind about the degree you have applied for at any point in the admissions process you should contact the appropriate college admissions office at the earliest opportunity to discuss your options.
+If you change your mind about the degree you have applied to at any point in the admissions process you should contact us at the earliest opportunity to discuss your options.